PNG with embedded project data

 Q: Where are my projects saved?

 A: By default, projects are stored in your browser (localStorage).
-For sharing or backups, use Download/Upload Project (JSON).
+For sharing or backups, use Download/Upload Project (JSON) or save a PNG export with embedded project metadata.

 Q: Can I export for print?